Can Toys Be Recycled? 🧸 – Recycled Plastic Toys Options

-As toys are so often made of mixtures of materials such as various types of plastic, metal etc – they tend to be a nightmare to recycle.
-It is fair to say that of the toys that are not given to someone else, passed down to a junior sibling or “re-gifted” – 99% plus will end up in general waste.
+As toys are so often made of mixtures of materials such as various types of plastic, metals etc., they tend to be a nightmare to recycle.
+It is fair to say that all of the toys not given to someone else, passed down to a junior sibling or “regifted”, 99 per cent plus will, unfortunately, end up in general waste and eventually in landfill.

-Of course – in an environment where incineration is used – these items may at least create electricity – but in Australia, the vast majority will end up in landfill.
+Of course, in an environment where incineration is used, these items may at least create electricity.
+But in Australia, the vast majority do indeed end up in landfill.

 “Recycling plastic toys is difficult.
 You are unlikely to find municipal programs that accept them.
 The main problem is identifying what type(s) of plastic the toys are made from.”

-This obviously is a lot of work – and is beyond the dedication of the average citizen.
+This obviously takes a lot of work.
+Moreover, it might be beyond the dedication of the average citizen.

 What other options are available for toy recycling?

-“The collected waste is mechanically and/or manually separated into fabrics, metals, fibers, and plastics.
+“The collected waste is mechanically and/or manually separated into fabrics, metals, fibres, and plastics.
 Fabrics are reused, upcycled or recycled as appropriate.
 Metals are melted so they may be recycled.
-The fibers (such as paper or wood based products) are recycled or composted.
-The plastics undergo extrusion and pelletization to be molded into new recycled plastic products.”
+The fibres (such as paper or wood-based products) are recycled or composted.
+The plastics undergo extrusion and pelletization to be moulded into new recycled plastic products.”